kent-map/kent/16c/16c-lyly-biography.md

 ...muttering of marry-ages in hitRochester, my conscience which these eighteene yeeres...
 ....
 Heres a wedding in hitRochester, and twas tolde me first that Sperantus son...

 His book 'Pappe with an hatchet.
-Alias, a figge for my godson. or Cracke me this nut' was a reply to Martin Mar-prelate
+Alias, a figge for my godson. or Cracke me this nut' was a reply to the seditious Martin Mar-prelate tracts that had illegally circulated England in 1588 and 1589.
+He wrote: 'Martins are mad martirs, some of them burnt seauen yeares agoe'

+I sawe through his paper coffen, that it was but a cosening corse, and one that had learnde of the holie maid of Kent, to lie in a trance, before he had brought foorth his lie; drawing his mouth awri, that could neuer speake right; goggling with his eyes that watred with strong wine; licking his lips, and gaping, as though he should loose his childes nose

 and one that had learnde of the holie maid of Kent, to lie in a trance, before